Emma Dabiri: Disobedient Bodies: Reclaim Your Unruly Beauty (2023)

-In Disobedient Bodies, Dabiri explores the world of modern beauty and how it has been historically used as a tool of oppression by the patriarchal society.
-Drawing on philosophies like the Cartesian idea of the separation of mind and body, attributing mind to male and body to female characteristics, she makes the point that the current political and social system is designed to keep people feeling insecure at all times.
-In a radical and deeply personal way, she suggests ways to embrace the unruliness and disobedience of the body, and how beauty exists not as a superficial feature, but rather as a physical and spiritual harmony.
+In Disobedient Bodies, Dabiri explores the world of modern beauty and how it has been used as a tool of oppression by patriarchy.
+Drawing on philosophies like the Cartesian idea of the separation of mind and body, attributing mind to male and body to female characteristics, she argues that the current political and social system is designed to keep people feeling insecure at all times.
+She suggests ways to embrace the unruliness and disobedience of the body, and says that beauty exists not as a superficial feature, but rather as a physical and spiritual harmony.

 In a review of Disobedient Bodies, The Irish Times author Anna Carey writes: "This call to joyful disobedience is further proof that Dabiri is one of our most important and exciting thinkers and writers."

-Dabiri released the book as an accompaniment to the exhibition titled The Cult of Beauty at the Wellcome Collection in autumn 2023.
+Dabiri released the book as an accompaniment to an exhibition, The Cult of Beauty, at the Wellcome Collection in autumn 2023.